 Sitefinity CMS empowers you to extend the built-in workflow process by creating custom workflows.
 Using this approach you can fit the workflow to your organization's needs.
 The purpose of this article is to cover the process of creating custom workflows for built-in content types or custom content types derived from Sitefinity CMS content.
 To extend the build in workflows you can get the default ones from the Sitefinity CMS GitHub repository.

-Custom wokflows are not supported for Standart Edition license - see license comparison
+NOTE: Custom wokflows are not supported for Standard Edition license - see license comparison.

 Sitefinity CMS uses 4 different workflows for its built-in content types: